Parbhani district: History

 From 1596 to 1724, major part of the present territory of the district was divided between Pathri and Washim sarkars of Berar Subah of the Mughal empire.
 In 1724, after the battle of Sakharkheda, it went under the Nizam's rule.
 Following the re-organization of the states in 1956, Parbhani along with the other districts of Marathwada became part of Bombay State.
 On 1 May 1960 when Maharashtra state was formed, it became a part of it.

-During Namantar Andolan Parbhani district and its villages faced cultural animosities which brought civil rights revolution in Marathwada region.

 Geography

 Parbhani district lies between 18.45 and 20.10 North Latitudes and 76.13 and 77.39 East Longitude.
 The district is bounded on the north by Hingoli and Buldhana districts.
 On the east by Nanded and Hingoli, on the South by Latur and on the West by Beed and Jalna districts.

 The hills on the north east form part of the Ajanta Hill ranges which passes through Jintur Tahsil.
 The hills on the southern side are the Balaghat Hill ranges.
 The district is at an average height of 357 m from mean sea level.